MarinaKorniychuk/record-bookings/README.md

 # record-bookings

-A script to transfers records from Bnova spreadsheet to Google spreadsheets.
+A script to transfer records from Bnova spreadsheet to Google Sheets.

 ## Installation